USEPA/useeio-widgets/charts/charts.md

 The first step is to install the build tools and dependencies.
 Note: Use <code>cd useeio-widgets</code> instead if you are working with a direct fork.
+You can optionally right-click the io folder and choose "New Terminal at Folder" on a Mac.

 ```
 cd io